 02. Mit Dir Festival

-The second position in this list with best German festivals goes to Mit Dir Festival.
-This weekend-festival can be reached by car in about 1,5 hours from Berlin.
-It’s way smaller than most other festivals in this list because only 2500 tickets are sold every year.
-In our opinion this a good thing though: You will have less hassle, can enjoy a very friendly vibe and the small range of stages are really designed and decorated with a lot of love.
-We visited this festival in 2024 and really had a great time as you can read in our review of Mit Dir Festival.
+The second position in this list of best German festivals goes to Mit Dir Festival.
+This weekend festival can be reached by car in about 1.5 hours from Berlin.
+It’s way smaller than most other festivals on this: Around 2500 tickets are sold every year.
+In our opinion, this is not a bad thing though.
+You will have less hassle when you arrive and depart from the festival for example.
+It will also be way easier to stay together as a group of friends and personally I love the fact that you meet the same people several times during the weekend festival.
+We visited this festival in 2024 and really had a great time, as you can read in our review of Mit Dir Festival.

 Intimate electronic festival with 5 stages

 Mit Dir Festival offers 4 electronic music floors and 1 alternative stage on which you can find a versatile program with things like bands, karaoke, poetry-slams and other fun activities.
-The line-up of Mit Dir Festival is similar to the DJs which you will be able to see in Berliner clubs like the Sisyphos, About:Blank and Ritter Butzke.
-The last couple of years DJs like Reinier Zonneveld, Isabeau Fort, Marcus Meinhardt and Jan Oberlaender have been performing on this techno festival.
+The lineup of Mit Dir Festival is similar to the DJs that you will be able to see in Berliner clubs like the Sisyphos, About:Blank and Ritter Butzke.
+The last couple of years, DJs like Reinier Zonneveld, Isabeau Fort, Marcus Meinhardt and Jan Oberlaender have been performing at this techno festival.

 Why visit Mit Dir Festival?